Shrikant0803/User-Manual/README.md

-# User Manual for Reserving a Car in Advance with Lyft/Uber
+# User Manual for Reserving a Car in Advance with Uber

 ## **Table of Contents:**
 1. Introduction